Best Foods for Fighting Asthma (Cont'd)

 Ginger, one of the oldest spices in the world, is well known for its cold treating powers, but it may also help prevent and alleviate asthma symptoms.
 Its asthma fighting properties are thought to be attributable to gingerols, strong anti-inflammatory substances that also give ginger its distinctive flavor.
 Fresh ginger, which is said to be the most effective form of ginger, is available year round in the produce section of your local supermarket.

 Turmeric, a spice that lends its yellow color to curries and many other foods, has long been used in traditional Asian medicine to treat asthma and many other conditions and diseases.
 In recent years, also western medicine has started to pay greater attention to this extraordinary spice.
 Recent research suggests that turmeric possesses strong anti-inflammatory properties.
-Although best known for its use in Indian style curries, turmeric can also be used to add flavor and color to fish, seafood, meat, rice, vegetable, and pasta dishes.
+Although best known for its use in Indian style curries, turmeric powder can also be used to add flavor and color to fish, seafood, meat, rice, vegetable, and pasta dishes.
+If you like the flavor of fresh turmeric better, here are 10 ideas on how you can use fresh turmeric in cooking.

 Tomatoes possess many extraordinary properties that make them an attractive functional food for preventing asthma and alleviating asthma symptoms.
 Their most notable quality: they provide lycopene.
 In one study with 32 asthmatic adults, those who were given tomato extract rich in lycopene had a lower rate of lung inflammation than those who received a placebo.